synchronopeia/exploring-cdc-data/README.md

 | created_at | Date and time record was created | Date & Time |
 | consent_cases | If Agree, then confirmed and probable cases are included.
 If Not Agree, then only total cases are included. | Plain Text |
 | consent_deaths | If Agree, then confirmed and probable deaths are included.
 If Not Agree, then only total deaths are included. | Plain Text |

+## Design Document - Phase 1 (Proposed)

+### Overview

+for Phase 1, we wish to create some interesting data visualization with only this dataset.

+### Limitations

+Without separate demographics data or other-cause mortality data we cannot make per-capita or causal comparisons.

+### Solution

+#### Heatmaps of _pnew_case_ and _pnew_death_ by State Over Time

+Two heatmaps will be generated for comparing state-by state COVID cases and deaths over time.
+The heatmaps will be based on __quintiles__ for the variables ```pnew_case``` and ```pnew_death```.

+#### Heatmaps of Gradient of _pnew_case_ and _pnew_death_ by State Over Time

+Additionally, two heatmaps will be generated for the __gradients__ of the two variables referenced above, thus providing a representation of the spread of the disease over time.

+#### Percent of All Cases That Are Confirmed By State Over Time

+It would be interesting to see how the health care system evolved in its ability to accurately diagnose cases over time and by state.